jacquetc/skribisto/README.md

 sudo pip3 install yapsy

 ### In Windows :
+Development of Plume being done on Linux, I can't be sure about this setup.

-    1.Create an account on GitHub (ex : gmcduling)
+    1.Create an account on GitHub

     2.Fetch the last update of Plume (and stay in sync every update) :